 They will help you track your numbers and stay focused on the goal through a colorful visual of your journey.

 A training tracker is one way.

-By being able to see a visual of your journey, in numbers, you’ll be more likely to perceive the progress.
+By seeing a visual of your journey, in numbers, you’ll be more likely to perceive the progress.

 This helps you persevere, especially during challenging times.